brianhouse/art_and_code/units/3_indeterminacy/code.md

 square(320, 240, 100)
 ```

 This is called a random conditional, and it takes the form of an `if` statement.
+We'll cover conditionals in detail in our next unit, but previewing it here will give us some flexibility to produce more radically different versions of the output each time we run the code.

 Notice how there are two blocks of code—one with a red fill and one with a blue fill—and only _one_ of them will actually run.
 Which one runs depends on whether `random()` returns a value that is above or below 50.
 We can read this like an English sentence: "if a random number between 0 and 100 is below 50, make it red, else make it blue."

-We'll cover conditionals in detail in our next unit, but previewing it here will give us some flexibility to produce more radically different versions of the output each time we run the code.
+We've used 100 here to make it even easier to think about: "50% of the time, make it red, the rest of the time make it blue."
+We can then change 50 to whatever percentage we want.

-Why would we want that?
-This is a strategy often used in generative art: if the same code is being used to produce multiple versions of an artwork in a series, random conditionals can contribute to those versions being more radically unique.
+Why would we want to do this?
+It's a strategy often used in generative art: if the same code is being used to produce multiple versions of an artwork in a series, random conditionals can contribute to those versions being more radically unique.

 <p align="center">
   <img src="code/canvas_18.png" width=250 /><br />